TsvetanRangelov/SharedWebWork/README.md

 We will be using Meteor as our IDE.

-To run the program simply goto SharedWhiteboard dir and type *meteor* into the terminal.
+To run the program simply goto SharedWhiteboard dir and type *meteor* into the terminal..

 **TODO LIST:**
 - [ ] Create .gitignore for all meteor files